-Operating margins were 46 percent in 2017 and 2016.
-Operating income increased \$21.1 million, or 14 percent, in 2017 compared to the prior year.
-Operating income in 2017 was primarily affected by:
+Operating margins were 47% in 2018 and 2017.
+Operating income increased \$15.0 million, or 9%, in 2018 compared to the prior year.
+Operating income in 2018 was primarily affected by:

-- · An increase in revenues; partially offset by - Increased direct expenses associated with increased assets in our investment management programs; - Increased personnel costs for marketing to and servicing new advisors; - Increased non-capitalized costs, mainly personnel and consulting costs, related to maintenance, support and client migrations to SWP; and - Increased stock-based compensation costs of approximately \$3.0 million primarily due to the achievement of stock option vesting targets earlier than originally estimated.
+- An increase in revenues: - Decreased amortization expense related to SWP due to the adjustment to the estimated useful life effective in the fourth guarter 2017; and - Decreased stock-based compensation costs of approximately \$2.2 million primarily due to the increase in expense associated with the achievement of stock option vesting targets earlier than originally estimated during 2017; partially offset by - Increased direct expenses associated with increased assets in our investment management programs; - Increased personnel costs for marketing to and servicing new advisors; and - Increased non-capitalized costs, mainly personnel and consulting costs, related to maintenance, support and client migrations to SWP.